lucaswarwick02/lucas-unity-assets/README.md

 `String`

-A set of extension methods for `string` to handle pluralisation, formatting, casing, rich text styling, and emoji insertion.
-Useful for dynamically generating readable, stylised, and interactive text in UI without manual string manipulation.
+A set of extension methods for `string` to handle pluralization, formatting, casing, rich text styling, and emoji insertion.
+Useful for dynamically generating readable, stylized, and interactive text in UI without manual string manipulation.

 Example Usage:
 ```c#